SeldonIO/seldonio.github.com/prediction-example.md

 # Creating a Prediction Service

-This example will take you through creating a simple example prediction service to serve predictions for the Iris dataset.
+This example will take you through creating a simple prediction service to serve predictions for the Iris dataset.
 The predictive service will be deployed as a microservice inside Kubernetes allowing roll-back/up for scalable maintenance.
 It will be accessed via the Seldon server allowing you to run multiple algorithms and manage predictive services for many clients.

  * [Create Model](#model)
  * [Start Microservice](#microservice)
  * [Serve Predictions](#predictions)

 # Create a Predictive Model<a name="model"></a>
 The first step is to create a predictive model based on some training data.
-In this case we have prepacked into 3 Docker images the process of creating a model for the Iris dataset using three popular machine learning toolkits XGBoost, Vowpal Wabbit and Keraa.
-Wrappers to call these libraries have been added to our python library to make integrating them as a microservice easier.
+In this case we have prepacked into 3 Docker images the process of creating a model for the Iris dataset using three popular machine learning toolkits XGBoost, Vowpal Wabbit and Keras.
+Wrappers to call these libraries have been added to our python library to make integrating them as a microservice easy.
 However, you can build your model using any machine learning library.

 The three images are: